engels74/tgraph-bot-source/README.md

 ## Description

-TGraph Bot is a script/bot for posting Tautulli graphs to a Discord webhook.
-This project is designed to run in a Docker container and provides an easy way to share your Plex Media Server statistics on Discord.
+TGraph Bot is a script/bot for posting Tautulli graphs to a Discord channel.
+It's designed to run in a Docker container and provides an easy way to share your Plex Media Server statistics on Discord.

-Tautulli Graph Bot automates the process of generating and posting graphical statistics from Tautulli to a Discord channel using a webhook.
+Tautulli Graph Bot automates the process of generating and posting graphical statistics from Tautulli to a Discord channel of your choice.
 This integration helps you keep your community informed about your Plex Media Server's activity and performance.

 ## Features